snowdrop/ocp-odo-build-install/README.md

-# Instructions

-**PREREQUISITES** :
+# Scenario to use odo and a Spring Boot application

+## PREREQUISITES

 - Minishift `3.9` using Centos ISO `1.9.0` as we can't install image from red hat registry using latest centos distro `(> 1.9.0)` due to a missing Red Hat CA Cert not installed locally and available for docker to pull images from Red Hat Registry server
 - `admin-user` addon installed.

+## Instructions

 - [Install odo](https://github.com/redhat-developer/odo#installation) on Macos